satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

 Mark a proxy as reader proxy so that it's used to open files from the **File |
 Open** dialog.

 This hint is used to mark a proxy as a reader.
-It provides the Visocyte application with information about extensions supported by this reader.
+It provides the ParaView application with information about extensions supported by this reader.
 **extensions** attribute to list the supported extensions e.g. "foo foo.bar" for files named as `somename.foo` or `somename.foo.bar`.